 Next we need to add the causal paths from A1, C1, and E1 to BMI-T1.
-Click on the causal arrow icon and click and drag from A1 to BMI-T1, and release.
+Click on the causal arrow icon - and click and drag from A1 to BMI-T1, and release.
 Do the same for C1 to BMI-T1 and E1 to BMI-T1.
-Mx automatically labels arrows and variables for us, but we want to use specific names for our paths: a, c and e.
+MX automatically labels arrows and variables for us, but we want to use specific names for our paths: a, c and e.
 Therefore, we double click on each path in turn and rename it in the label field of the Path Inspector.
 Care is needed here!
 Depending on the order in which the latent variables were drawn, there may already be a path called a, c or e on one of the latent variables.
 Relabelling the causal paths may have inadvertently caused an equality constraint that we don't want.
-Relabel any of the latent variable variance paths as necessary to make them different from a, c and e.
-Finally, because we are going to model individual-specific variation with e we can remove the variance path on BMI-T1.
-Click inside it so that its blue select button appears and hit delete or ctrl-x.
+Relabel any of the latent variable variable variance paths as necessary to make them different from a, c and e.
+Finally, because we are going to model individual-specific variation with e we can remove the variance path and the specific variation appears and hit delete or ctrl-x.

 We now have a model for Twin 1, and we need to replicate it for the Twin 2.
 Either press ctrl-a or go to the Edit menu and click Select All.
-Press ctrl-c for copy and ctrl-v for paste (or use the icons and individual.
+Press ctrl-c for copy and ctrl-v for paste (or use the icons and a or the Edit menu equivalents) and you have a new copy of the model for an individual.
 Use the mouse to drag it to the right of the existing model.
 You may have to resize the window to give yourself space for this.
-Alternatively, you can zoom out the drawing with the button (see below).
+Alternatively, you can zoom out the drawing with the terms button (see below).